marcelpatrick/Custom-IsaacLab-Manager-based-External-project/README.md

 - **4.1.
 HUMANOID TASK'S INIT** (`__init__.py`)
 Action: Copy from original project and modify
 - Rename: Add your project's name in `id`
-  -> **Your project's name must contain "Template-" before the name otherwise it will not register on Gymnasium and you will not be able to run it with your custom parameters**
+  -> **Your project's name must contain "Template-"** before the name; otherwise, it will not register on Gymnasium and you will not be able to run it with your custom parameters
 - Replace `f"{agents.__name__}` with the entire paths `isaaclab_tasks.manager_based.classic.humanoid.agents` - since we didn't import the entire agents folder.
 Use full path strings for the training configs pointing to Isaac Lab's original files
 - Delete `"rl_games_cfg_entry_point": "isaaclab_tasks.manager_based.classic.humanoid.agents:rl_games_ppo_cfg.yaml"` - You can delete this line if you're only using `rsl_rl` for training.
 The entry points are only needed for the RL libraries you actually use
 - Original path: `C:\Users\[YOUR USER]\isaaclab\source\isaaclab_tasks\isaaclab_tasks\manager_based\classic\humanoid\__init__.py`